 Before submitting a book proposal, please familiarize yourself with the types of books we publish—for example, by visiting the New and Forthcoming Books section of our website.
 Currently our acquisition interests are on the topics of Buddhism, mindful living, yoga, psychology, parenting, crafting, creativity, and cooking.
 We do not accept proposals for fiction (children’s books excepted), poetry, exposés, end-time prophecies, channeled works, martial arts manuals, quotation books, card decks, or audio/video.
 Anything sent within these genres/formats will not receive a response.

 To prepare a book proposal, see our recommended template.
+For Bala Kids proposals, please see the guidelines posted here.
 Though we are flexible with format, please be advised that at minimum, you should include a synopsis, a chapter outline, a brief biographical statement or résumé, and two sample chapters.

 When you are ready to submit, e-mail your proposal to firstname.lastname@example.org.
 You will receive an automatic reply confirming that your message has been received.
 We do accept simultaneous submissions, as long as this is clearly noted in the body of your e-mail.
 Please be courteous and withdraw your submission if it is accepted elsewhere.

 If the combined file size of your attachments exceeds 2 MB (this should happen only if your submission contains many images), please upload the large files to a cloud storage service such as Dropbox, Hightail, or Google Drive and send us a link we can follow to access them.